 The original Origin bifolding door, now called the OB-72 has remained one of the best-selling and best-known folding sliding doors on the market.
 Now Origin has a brand new and additional model the OB-49.
-Modern, slimmer and also providing some of the thinnest French doors and single residential doors on the market.
+Modern, slimmer and also providing slimline French doors and single residential doors too.
 We carry out a full Origin OB-49 bifolding door review, telling you everything you need to know about this latest folding sliding door.